Reviewing Aptorum Group Limited (APM)'s and Nymox Pharmaceutical Corporation (NASDAQ:NYMX)'s results | New Business Observer

 |31.3%

-For the past year Aptorum Group Limited was more bullish than Nymox Pharmaceutical Corporation.
+For the past year Aptorum Group Limited’s stock price has bigger growth than Nymox Pharmaceutical Corporation.

 Summary

-Aptorum Group Limited beats on 5 of the 8 factors Nymox Pharmaceutical Corporation.
+On 5 of the 8 factors Aptorum Group Limited beats Nymox Pharmaceutical Corporation.

 Nymox Pharmaceutical Corporation, a biopharmaceutical company, engages in the research and development of drugs for the aging population.
 It markets NicAlert and TobacAlert test strips that use urine or saliva to detect use of tobacco products.
 The company also offers AlzheimAlert, a proprietary urine assay that aids physicians in the diagnosis of AlzheimerÂ’s disease.
 Its lead drug candidate is Fexapotide Triflutate (NX-1207), which is in Phase III clinical trials for the treatment of enlarged prostate or benign prostatic hyperplasia, as well as is in Phase II clinical trial for low grade localized prostate cancer.
 The company markets its products in Canada, the United States, Europe, and internationally.
 Nymox Pharmaceutical Corporation was founded in 1989 and is headquartered in Nassau, The Bahamas.